Ingen10/opendaq-fw/README.md

 How to setup the Arduino environment
 ------------------------------------
-First of all, you must have Arduino 1.0.4 or newer installed.
+First of all, you must have Arduino 1.6.0 or newer installed.

 A couple of files have to be modified in the Arduino system directories to add the openDAQ boards:

  * Add the openDAQ board definition to the end of the `boards.txt` file
- * Copy the two "variant" folders containing the pin definition files of the two openDAQ models ("M" and "S") to the proper directory in the Arduino environment.
+ * Copy the two "variant" folders containing the pin definition files of the two openDAQ models ("M" and "S") to the proper `/hardware/arduino/avr/variants` in the Arduino environment.
- * Copy the file `bootloader/opendaq_boot.hex` to the proper directory in the Arduino environment.
+ * Copy the file `bootloader/opendaq_boot.hex` to the `Arduino/hardware/arduino/avr/bootloaders/atmega` directory in the Arduino environment.

 As an example, these are the commands you can use in Ubuntu 14.04 to install